My Story

 Soon after the experience, I contacted some old friends, many of whom were now pastoring churches, to let them know of my "return" to the Lord (not the best way to describe it).
 The first order of business was to reconnect with the church.
 I noted in my first book, After the Walls Came Down, how my return was not all fun and joy.
 I entered a new season, one that I characterized as a crisis of reorientation.
 Everything had changed over the 20 years I had been away.
 The church had evolved since my early years in the Jesus Movement.
 People had grown both physically and spiritually.
 Some who had been my disciples in the early years were now pastors and elders to whom I would now be accountable, which was necessary but humbling.
 Over time, we were able to navigate through all of that, but not without some, hmm, let's just call them growth opportunities.
 But he gives more grace.

 After a reasonable season of repentance, re-acclimation, and preparation, I was released to once again begin serving the body of Christ.
 Along with being released again as a Bible instructor, I also served as a food pantry and church office administrator.
 I eventually became an author, having published my first book, After the Walls Came Down, in the spring of 2011.
-My second book, The Threshold of Exile, will be released in June 2023.
+My second book, The Threshold of Exile, was released in the Fall of 2024.

 By the grace of God, there will be more to come.